gitter-badger/Gitter-W10M/README.md

 # Gitter-W10M
-A fully featured Gitter client for Windows 10 Mobile
+The source code of the website for Gitter W10M, a fully featured Gitter client for Windows 10 Mobile.